AsphaltPlanet.ca > OntHighways > Highway 7 > Images > Page 2D

 Regional Municipality of Durham

 Two views of Highway the Highway 7A intersection in Manchester. the upper photos is the older photo.
 Notice that the highway has been narrowed since 2004.
-A resurfacing contract was called in 2007 that saw the auxillliary through lanes that had existed for decades along Highway 7/12 at this intersection converted to turn lanes.
+A resurfacing contract was called in 2007 that saw the auxiliary through lanes that had existed for decades along Highway 7/12 at this intersection converted to turn lanes.
 While I can appreciate that left turning vehicles were not well addressed with the previous configuration, the opportunity for overtaking slow trucks at the intersection is missed in the new configuration.

 Upper photo taken: August 8th, 2004.